perishllc/nautilus/README.md

 This project is in development by the team @ [Nano.to](https://nano.to/development)

-### Nautilus - Beta 0.1 (Q1 2022)
+##### Features

+- When you start typing in the Address input of 'Send From' screen, Nano.to/Known usernames will bw shown.
+- Usernames should be clickable to reveal the full address & when the username was last leased / updated
+- When searching Usernames, a '@' will not be need to show list...
+Just start typing.
+   - Usernames when displayed in full will still show an @
+- Add as contact button / system using nano.to usernames
+   - Through the payment history in some form
+   - Contacts may be nickname-able
+- Add Username Reservation Screen to app.
+   - Can be done on android np.
+   - On iOS it can only be linked to / referenced unless you use the IAP mechanism (and Apple will take a % cut)
+- Payment history shows Nano.to Usernames.
 - Replace all AppDitto trademarks, as to not infringe on their marks. **Logo assets pending**
-- Change default theme to a darker color. **Css hex color tbd**
+   - Temporarily move assets to the legacy_assets folder, remove assets from here as they are developed

+##### Aesthetic goals
+- Show nano.to usernames over full addresses wherever possible
+- Registered Usernames will be called Usernames.
 - Simplify the 'New User' onboarding screens.
 Right now there are about 3-5 screens between new users, the UI (wallet).
 I want to bring this down to 1-3.
+   - Ask to import seed or create one
+   - Backup Seed
    - Set Pin
-   - Backup Seed
    - Done!
-- Disable Natricon functionality entirely.
-- When you start typing in the Address input of 'Send From' screen, Nano.to/Known usernames will bw shown.
-- When searching Usernames, a '@' will not be need to show list...
-Just start typing.
-- Payment history show Nano.to Usernames.
 - Local contacts will be called Favorites.
-- Registered Usernames will be called Usernames.
 - Create clever UI to differenciate between Favorites & Usernames.
+   - Maybe prefix favorites with a # or $
+   - Prefix usernames with an @
+- Change default theme to a darker color. **CSS hex color tbd**
 - Increase 'Receive' screen font size of NANO Address by 50%.
 Reduce QR Code size by 30%

-- Add Username Reservation Screen to app. **This actually may be an issue with Apple not allowing third party payments.**
+### Nautilus - Beta 0.1 (Q1 2022)
+- Build with some / core features, possibly provide an apk on github

+### Nautilus - Beta 0.5 (Q2 2022)
+- Wider release / testing

 ### Nautilus - Beta 1.0 (Q3 2022)